 How did you balance the academics with work and personal responsibilities?

 The program is so well designed.
 It's a lot of content, but it goes by so fast.
 At the time, I did not have a partner, nor did I have offspring or parents to care for.
-But I can share that, having supported my classmates and teammates, you need to have a serious sit-down conversation with your family and work colleagues about how much time you are going to need.
-Set clear expectations with your family and work before you start.
+But I can share that, having supported my classmates and teammates, you need to have a serious sit-down conversation with your family and work before you start.
 The schedule is published ahead of time, so share it with everyone.
-I was fortunate to have a manager who supported my schooling and allowed me to protect my time for school, and a roommate who helped take care of my dog.
-Most importantly, I also gave myself permission to invest in myself and mentally said, 'I deserve this, it's important.'
+I was fortunate to have a manager who supported my schooling and allowed me to protect my time for school and a roommate who helped take care of my dog.
+Most importantly, I also gave myself permission to invest in myself and mentally said, 'I deserve this.
+It's important.'
 Don't be afraid of the investment of time and money because it's 100% worth it.